Working with Minors

 In California, parents must open a Coogan account with a bank located within the state.
 Other states may offer flexibility to allow accounts to be set up outside their boundaries, whether with a bank, credit union, or brokerage firm.

-Not all banks will provide Coogan accounts, so the parent or guardian should call their bank in advance to inquire if they do not already have one in place.
-Wells Fargo and Bank of the West, as well as a handful of credit unions, will open this type of blocked account.
-They require an appointment and specific documentation, so OOTB highly recommends that the parent or guardian call the bank in advance to book an appointment and plan accordingly.
+Not all banks offer Coogan accounts, so the parent or guardian should call their bank in advance to inquire.
+Wells Fargo, Bank of the West, and a handful of credit unions will open this type of blocked account.
+They require an appointment and specific documentation, so OOTB highly recommends that the parent or guardian call the bank in advance to book an appointment.

 The parent or guardian has seven business days from the first date of work to open the account.
-These accounts can be closed or frozen due to inactivity, so the parent or guardian should make sure to check with their bank to avoid rejected payments if their minor does not work regularly.
+These accounts can be closed or frozen due to inactivity, so the parent or guardian should check that the account is active to avoid rejected payments if their minor does not work regularly.

 Other On-Set Requirements: Guardians and Studio Teachers